Lanfranc: Archbishop of Canterbury

 When the see of Rouen next fell vacant (1067), the thoughts of the electors turned to Lanfranc.
-But he declined the honour, and he was nominated to the English Primacy as Archbishop of Canterbury as soon as Stigand had been canonically deposed on 15 August 1070.
+But he declined the honour, and he was appointed to the English primatial see as Archbishop of Canterbury as soon as Stigand had been canonically deposed on 15 August 1070.
 He was speedily consecrated on 29 August 1070.
 The new archbishop at once began a policy of reorganisation and reform.
 His first difficulties were with Thomas of Bayeux, Archbishop-elect of York, (another former pupil) who asserted that his see was independent of Canterbury and claimed jurisdiction over the greater part of the English Midlands.
 This was the beginning of a long running dispute between the sees of Canterbury and York, usually known as the Canterbury–York dispute.

 Lanfranc, during a visit which he paid the pope for the purpose of receiving his pallium, obtained an order from Alexander that the disputed points should be settled by a council of the English Church.
 This was held at Winchester in 1072.
 At this council Lanfranc obtained the confirmation of his primacy that he sought; nonetheless he was never able to secure its formal confirmation by the papacy, possibly as a result of the succession of Pope Gregory VII to the papal throne in 1073.

 Lanfranc assisted William in maintaining the independence of the English Church; and appears at one time to have favoured the idea of maintaining a neutral attitude on the subject of the quarrels between papacy and empire.
 In the domestic affairs of England the archbishop showed more spiritual zeal.
 His grand aim was to extricate the Church from the fetters of corruption.
 He was a generous patron of monasticism.
 He endeavoured to enforce celibacy upon the secular clergy.

 Lanfranc obtained the king's permission to deal with the affairs of the Church in synods.
 In the cases of Odo of Bayeux (1082) (see Trial of Penenden Heath) and of William of St Calais, Bishop of Durham (1088), he used his legal ingenuity to justify the trial of bishops before a lay tribunal.